ebertm777/ebertm777/README.md

 ### Hi there 👋
 My name is Eber Torres Macedo, from Brazil.

-I’m currently learning front-end development and this github is where I share my learning. 🌱
+I’m a front-end developer and this github is where I share my learning. 🌱

 In my free time i like to play video games  :video_game:, to watch movies :tv:, and listen to music. :headphones: